 - The call results in a connection error when it takes so long that it times out.
 Users, unfazed, try the upload again and again until it’s successful.

 It happens when users launch the app.
+For example:

 - Users hate the long load time but patiently wait for the app to become interactive.

 Because the metric isn’t tied to individual user journeys, mobile teams cannot effectively prioritize issues without guesswork.
 Tracking indicators instead of actual user experiences will always have this visibility gap.
 And for that reason, many are turning to mobile real user monitoring (RUM).

-Mobile Real User Monitoring
+Mobile RUM, aka End User Monitoring

-- In mobile APM, we determine how healthy a person is by timing how long they can run on a treadmill.
+- In mobile APM we determine how healthy a person is by timing how long they can run on a treadmill.
 We can get a general sense of their health this way, but we won’t be able to tell exactly why they are underperforming.

-- In mobile RUM, we instead get a list of every action they take and how long it takes to complete them.
+- In mobile RUM we instead get a list of every action they take and how long it takes to complete them.
 For example, we know if they went into an ice cream store and spent 30 minutes eating ice cream.
 Thus, we have more insight into how the person’s actions ultimately affect their health.

 Mobile RUM is frequently added as a mobile counterpart to existing backend monitoring tools like Appdynamics, Dynatrace, and Datadog.
 Teams can thus extend their existing coverage to include device-side visibility.
 The goal is to track transactions from the device through the entire backend to discover shortcomings.